vallen97/color_palette_generator/README.md

 # Golden Angle Color Palette Generator
 ## Project Overview
 This project is a C++ command line tool designed to parse an image, extract its global average color, and procedurally generate a harmonious, organic color palette.
-Instead of relying on standard, rigid color schemes (like triadic or tetradic), this tool leverages the Golden Angle (137.5°) a mathematical proportion derived from the Fibonacci sequence to calculate complementary hues that feel naturally balanced.
+This tool uses the [Golden Angle](https://en.wikipedia.org/wiki/Golden_angle) (137.5°) a mathematical proportion derived from the Fibonacci sequence to calculate complementary hues that feel naturally balanced.

-Building an application that loads an image, samples a base color, and generates a harmonious palette teaches core concepts spanning domain modeling, mathematical transformations, UI theme mechanics, and asynchronous processing.
+Building an application that loads an image, samples a base color, and generates a palette.

 ## Core Features
 - Image Parsing: Loads standard image files using [stb](https://github.com/nothings/stb) and parses their raw 1D byte arrays into structured C++ objects.